formkit/docs-content/inputs/autocomplete.md

 If you would rather allow the user to load more options without having to click the `Load more` button, you can set the `loadOnScroll` prop to true, and the options will paginate as the end-user scrolls to the bottom of the list.

-### Loading a selected option
+### Loading selected option

 In addition to loading options from a remote source, you can also load a selected option.
 This is useful when the option values are that of IDs, and you would like to fetch more information about the given option on selection.
+In this example, after selecting an option, we are going to load the movie's genres and concatenate them with the movie's title:

+<example
+name="Autocomplete"
+:min-height="550"
+file="/_content/examples/autocomplete-pro/autocomplete-pagination-option-loader.vue"></example>

 <!-- Example of loading option via API. -->